Amitkumar4596/Movie-Recommendation-System-using-PySpark-Big-Data/README.md

 # Movie-Recommendation-System-using-PySpark-Big-Data
-Applied Collaborative Filtering with the ALS model
+Applied Collaborative Filtering with the ALS model and Evaluated with RMSE

+Upload all CSV files on google collab and RUN the code